Nutraceutical: Regulation

 Nutraceuticals are treated differently in different jurisdictions.

 Canada

-Under Canadian law, a nutraceutical can either be marketed as a food or as a drug; the terms "nutraceutical" and "functional food" have no legal distinction, referring to "a product isolated or purified from foods that is generally sold in medicinal forms not usually associated with food [and] is demonstrated to have a physiological benefit or provide protection against chronic disease."
+Under Canadian law, a nutraceutical can be marketed as either a food or a drug; the terms "nutraceutical" and "functional food" have no legal distinction, as both refer to "a product isolated or purified from foods that is generally sold in medicinal forms not usually associated with food [and] is demonstrated to have a physiological benefit or provide protection against chronic disease."

 United States

-The terms "nutraceutical" and "bioceutical" are not defined by US law.
+The term "nutraceutical" is not defined by the FDA.
 Depending on its ingredients and the claims with which it is marketed, a product is regulated as a drug, dietary supplement, food ingredient, or food.

+India

+The nutraceutical segment in India is regulated by FSSAI and a license is mandatory for selling products under this segment.
+Companies have been fined by courts in India for not sticking to quality control regulations.

 Other sources

 In the global market, there are significant product quality issues.
 Nutraceuticals from the international market may claim to use organic or exotic ingredients, yet the lack of regulation may compromise the safety and effectiveness of products.
 Companies looking to create a wide profit margin may create unregulated products overseas with low-quality or ineffective ingredients.